ranguba/rroonga/doc/text/install.md

 Groonga by yourself.
 There are the following advantages for this option:

 * It reduces installation time.
-* It doesn’t fail on building Groonga.
+* It doesn't fail on building Groonga.

 ### Windows